The Living Dock

 |Project Location:||Newtown Creek|

-After the dock was towed into place, regular surveys were conducted by Newtown Creek Alliance and its partners, documenting animals such as mummichog (a minnow-like fish), American eel, silversides, grass shrimp, sand shrimp, blue crab, mud crab, barnacle, slipper snail, mud snail, ribbed mussel, blue mussel, hard clam, and various species of tunicate, amphipod, anemone, and marine worm.
-During the project, the dock also functioned as a floating wetland, with successful survival and growth of native salt marsh grasses in many of the dock’s units.
-Aside from aesthetic function, these grasses help pull excessive nutrients from the water and provide additional habitat for small marine wildlife.
+After the newly created dock was put into place, regular surveys of the habitats were conducted by NCA and its partners, documenting the presence of various aquatic species, such as mummichog (a minnow-like fish), American eel, silverside, grass shrimp, sand shrimp, blue crab, mud crab, barnacle, slipper snail, mud snail, ribbed mussel, blue mussel, hard clam, tunicate, amphipod, anemone, and marine worm.
+The dock also functioned as a floating wetland with native salt marsh grasses successfully growing in many of the dock’s units.
+In addition to providing an aesthetic function, these wetlands also provide a remediation function by pulling excessive nutrients from the water and adding habitat for the return of marine wildlife.

-- Created and launched a 185-square foot floating dock as a prototype for studying remediation strategies, while providing critical habitat and unique public access to Newtown Creek’s aquatic environment
+- Constructed and launched a 185-square-foot floating dock as a prototype for studying remediation strategies, while providing critical habitat and unique public access to Newtown Creek’s aquatic environment

 - Surveyed a diverse array of indigenous plants and animals that help improve water quality in Newtown Creek

-- Created an educational tool about Newtown Creek, serving as a frequent destination for canoe trips conducted by the North Brooklyn Community Boathouse and for land viewing events hosted by the Newtown Creek Alliance
+- Created an educational tool about Newtown Creek, serving as a frequent destination for canoe trips and land viewing events

 In Greenpoint, new waterfront parks will transform the Newtown Creek (Curbed New York, August 22, 2019)